 How to Apply:

 - Apply through TruView.
 To access the Study Abroad Application on TruView, click on “Student” > “Registration” > “Apply to Study Abroad” > “Application”>”Term: May Interim 2020″.
-The application will ask for responses to several short-answer questions, passport information, two emergency contacts, and your acceptance of an assumption of risk and release form and media waivers.
+The application will ask for responses to several short-answer questions, two emergency contacts, and your acceptance of an assumption of risk and release form and media waivers.
 You may submit passport information with your application, but you do NOT have to have a passport before applying.

 - Complete Your Registration Agreement.
 At the time of application, you must complete your registration agreement for the May Interim 2020 term through TruView.
 To access the Registration Agreement, click “Student” > “Registration” > “Registration Agreement”.